-- Student commitment to the organization and quality of work is increased due to the evaluative component of their service. - Students can bring fresh perspectives, new insight and enthusiasm, and creativity to the agency/organization. - Increased capacity through additional human resources. - Students can work on long-term projects that meet defined needs within the organization. - Increased awareness of your organization as students become familiar with your mission and share the work they are doing with peers and professors in the Western community. - Increase public awareness of key issues and potentially correct misconceptions. - Recruitment of volunteers and employees. - Network with colleagues in other organizations and agencies. - Identify and access other university resources; build relationships with faculty and staff. - Knowledge exchange through active participation in the learning process.
+- Students commitment to the organization and quality of work is increased due to the evaluative component of their service - Students can bring fresh perspectives, new insight and enthusiasm, and creativity to the agency/organization - Increased capacity through additional human resources - Students can work on long-term projects that meet defined needs within the organization - Increased awareness of your organization as students become familiar with your mission and share the work they are doing with peers and professors in the Western community - Increase public awareness of key issues and potentially correct misconceptions - Recruitment of volunteers and employees - Network with colleagues in other organizations and agencies - Identify and access other university resources; build relationships with faculty and staff - Knowledge exchange through active participation in the learning process

-WHAT FORMS CAN COMMUNITY ENGAGED LEARNING TAKE?
+WHAT FORMS CAN CEL TAKE?

-PLACEMENT-BASED CEL Students spend between 2-6 hours a week over a course term working on site at the organization fulfilling a specified need(s) determined by community partner PROJECT-BASED CEL Students work in groups (approx. 3-10 students) to complete a project and deliver a specific outcome as determined by the community partner.
+PLACEMENT-BASED CEL udents spend between 2-6 hours a week ver a course term working on site at the rganization fulfilling a specified need(s) determined by the community partner Stu stude a sp

+PROJECT-BASED CEL

+Students work in groups (approx. 3-10 students) to complete a project and deliver a specific outcome as determined by the community partner or